What is a Good Retention Rate?

 How to Calculate Customer Retention Rate?

 By calculating customer retention rate, you can understand how many customers continue using your business over a period (like a month or a year).
-It helps you understand if your business is keeping customers or losing them.
 To calculate it, follow these simple steps:

 Steps to Calculate Retention Rate